isellsoap/forms.css/README.md

 * This is a work in progress.
 * I’ll try to extend the browser support.
-* CSS documentation will be extended step by step.
+* CSS documentation will be enhanced step by step.

 ## Browser support